-After the midterm exams students are required to complete remediation on ALL areas indicated by their Individual Performance Plans in ATI prior to the due date in blackboard.
-You will upload your ATI IPPs and the remediation work done.
+After the midterm exam students are required to complete remediation on ALL areas indicated by their Individual Performance Plan in ATI prior to the due date in blackboard.
+You will upload your ATI IPP and the remediation work done.
 You will find examples and instructions on Blackboard.
-Students who do not complete the assigned remediations will not be permitted to take the final ATI content mastery exams and will receive a grade of zero for those exams.
+Students who do not complete the assigned remediation will not be permitted to take the final ATI content mastery exams and will receive a grade of zero for the exam.

-QUIZZES AND ASSIGNMENTS: Assignments will be given through ATI and Davis Advantage.
-There will also be class quizzes, and others as assigned by the instructors.
+QUIZZES AND ASSIGNMENTS: Assignments may be given through ATI and Davis Advantage.
+There may also be class quizzes, and others as assigned by the instructors.
 Students should retain a copy of all assignments.